scotws/TaliForth2/docs/manual.md

 </tbody>
 </table>

-For the parameters, these are currently available:
+The following parameters are currently available:

 <table>
 <colgroup>